 WARNING: Small scooters.
 Irrespective of the manufacturer's published carrying capacity, using small scooters in steeper areas will damage the motor, especially if the person is over 100 kg.
 Small scooters are designed for flat and gently sloping areas with less than 1:14 slopes for those under 80kg.
 If a small scooter is used with too much strain on the motor it may damage the motor and void the warranty.

-In general, as long as 2 years if looked after.
+In general, as long as 2 years if looked after - Li-ion batteries a lot longer.
 It all depends on use and care.
 The scooter should be charged once a week if not being used.
 Mobility scooter batteries cannot be overcharged as the charger cuts out automatically.
 It usually takes about 8 hours to recharge if the meter is low.
 Batteries are maintenance free: they can be tipped over, etc without spilling and they don’t need to be topped up with water.
 In general, the life of a deep cycle battery is determined by its quality and by how many cycles it has been through - usually in the vicinity of 200-300 cycles if discharged fully, but more cycles if it is only partially discharged.
 If the battery is discharged by only 20% and then recharged, it will last longer than one that is discharged by 60% and recharged - i.e. it will have more cycles.
 Batteries also last longer if they are stored in a charged state, not a discharged state.

 So it is best if your scooter is charged every night after use.
 Leaving a battery in a discharged state damages the battery.
 It is also better to leave the charger “ON” at all times if the scooter is not in use.
 Batteries reach their peak performance after about 20 cycles.